banner

 The Silence of God

-When we have troubles and situations which do not improve, even after we have prayed and trusted in the LORD, we may get discouraged and slip into periods of despair.
-Why does God not answer?
-He is silent—why doesn’t he act?
+When we face problems that don’t get better despite praying and trusting in the LORD, we may feel discouraged and fall into despair.
+Why doesn’t God answer?
+He’s silent.
+Why doesn’t he act?
 What do we do about it?
 If we observe what King David did when God was quiet, we might find help for our situations.

-Under pressure from a military takeover by Absalom, the king left the palace of Jerusalem.
-He trusted that if the LORD were pleased with him, he would return.
-David thought it would be soon, but it was not.
+The king left the Jerusalem palace under pressure from a military takeover by Absalom.
+He trusted if the LORD were pleased with him, he would return.
+David thought the time would be short, but it wasn’t.
 What does he do now?

 To you I call, O LORD my Rock; do not turn a deaf ear to me.
 For if you remain silent, I will be like those who have gone down to the pit.
 Hear my cry for mercy as I call to you for help, as I lift up my hands toward your Most Holy Place (Psalm 28:1-2, NIV).

-God does not answer, and then David goes silent.
-He is the king and the people’s most revered spiritual leader, but now their king disappears into a shell.
+God doesn’t answer, and then David goes silent.
+He is the king and the people’s most revered spiritual leader, but now he “disappears into a shell.”
 The LORD’s hand of discipline is heavy upon him, and David wants his joy renewed (Psalm 39:1-3, 7-11).

 In Psalm 42, David writes of the joyous times of the past when he led the people to worship the LORD and experience God’s blessing and favor.
-Now his soul is sad—David spends many days and nights in tears.
-What does he do to get out of this depression?
+Now his soul is in despair.
+David spends many days and nights in tears.
+What does he do to get out of his depression?

-Another of his songs also expresses an earnest desire for God.
+Another of his songs also expresses his earnest desire for God.

 My soul yearns, even faints, for the courts of the LORD; my heart and my flesh cry out for the living God….
 Even the sparrow has found a home, and the swallow a nest for herself, where she may have her young—a place near your altar, O LORD Almighty, my King and my God.
 Blessed are those who dwell in your house; they are ever praising you.
 (Psalm 84:2-4, NIV)